hushmirror/SilentDragonPaper/README.md

 ```

 #### Option 2: Compile using "embedded" rust
-Here we do need a system installed rust to compile.
+Here we do not need a system installed rust to compile.
+The build.sh script pulls Rust version 1.48 down for us and builds with it.

 ```
 cd SilentDragonPaper/cli